GodzillaJim/scaling-potato/README.md

 The quickest way to get started is use npx and pass in the name of the project you want to create.
 If you don't specify a project name, _express-ts_ will be set up for you as default name.

-Create the app:
+Create the server:

 ```bash
 $ mfg-express-generator "project name (default is express-ts)"
 ```

-Start your @mianfrigo/express-typescript-generator app in development mode at `http://localhost:3000/`:
+Start your @mianfrigo/express-typescript-generator server in development mode at `http://localhost:3000/`:

 ```bash